quasarframework/quasar-framework.org/source/guide/rtl-support.md

 > **IMPORTANT**
 > Do NOT simultaneously use default CSS requires/imports and the new lines.

 Note that you currently can't use Quasar Stylus variables with the RTL functionality.
-This will be added as last step before RTL support will be production ready.
+This will be added as last step before RTL support will be production ready along with `rtl-css-loader` for Webpack.